openlegend/core-rules/core/SRD.md

 ## Augury

 **Duration:** 1 round
+\
 **Invocation Time:** 1 Minute
+\

-**Power Level:** 1/ 3/ 5/ 7
+**Power Level:** 1, 3, 5, 7
+\

-**Attributes:** Prescience
+**Attributes:** Prescience \newline

-**Description**

-You peer into the future to gain insight into a course of action, an event, a person, or a place.
+**Description:** You peer into the future to gain insight into a course of action, an event, a person, or a place. \newline

-**Effect**

--   **Power Level 1** - You ask a question about a course of action you plan to take within the next five minutes.
+**Effect:** -   **Power Level 1** - You ask a question about a course of action you plan to take within the next five minutes.
 The GM communicates your insight through vague symbols, impressions, or a single word such as “favorable” or “unfavorable”.

 -   **Power Level 3** - You ask a question about a course of action you plan to take within the next hour.
 The GM communicates your insight through vague symbols, impressions, or a single word such as “favorable” or “unfavorable”.